Remember plotting road trip before Google Maps? It wasn’t easy.

 1. Competitive Digital Marketing Analysis

-A proper analysis of your competitor’s digital marketing will show you why you keep appearing below your competitors on search or keep getting outbid in paid advertising auctions.
+A proper competitive digital marketing analysis can give you insight why you’re ranking below your competitors on SERPs.
+It could also give you insight into why you’re getting outbid in paid advertising auctions.

-Search Engine Optimization (SEO) audit tools help to uncover what search terms your competitors are ranking highly on, and for which of their webpages.
-You can also get a view of their domain authority; a numeric value that ranks how many backlinks a competitor’s website has from other sites.
-These findings should help inform your SEO strategy.
+SEO auditing tools like SEMRush help to uncover what search terms your competitors are ranking highly on, and for which of their webpages.
+You can also get a view of their domain authority; a numeric value that ranks how authoritative a competitor’s website is.
+These findings should help inform your SEO roadmap strategy.

-Pay-per-click (PPC) audit tools let you see your competitors’ PPC budgets and what their top bids are for specific keywords.
+PPC auditing tools let you see your competitors’ advertising copy, their PPC budgets, and what their top bids are for specific keywords.

 2. Website Audit and Benchmarking